jagsys/Canvas-Setup-MacOs/README.md

 5. Add your email and password for the canvas admin account
 6. Add an organization's name for canvas
 7. Choose [1] for the collection of usage data
-8. Verify at the end of the script execution, the message "\o/ Success!"
+8. Verify at the end of the script execution, the message "*\o/ Success!*"

 ## Running Canvas for the first time